Smoked Boneless Turkey Breast

 - 1 skinless turkey breast, trimmed (see note above)

 - 1/3 cup honey, maple syrup or other syrup

-- Dry the turkey breast to form the pellicle, a sheen that allows the turkey to take on smoke better.
-You can leave the breast on a rack uncovered in the fridge overnight, or you can put it on a rack in a cool, breezy place for a couple hours.
-Either way, turn the turkey over a few times while you do this.
+- Remove the turkey breast from the bag and set it in the fridge, uncovered, for an hour or three to form the pellicle, a sheen that allows the turkey to take on smoke better.
+Turn the turkey over a few times while you do this.
 Don't skip this step!